TrishShelton23/TrishShelton23/README.md

 <img src="images/GitHub-Banner.jpg" alt="Trisheia-Moshaire-Banner" title="GitHub-Banner">

 ## Who Am I?
 My name is Trisheia from Buffalo, NY, and I am a Web Developer and Graphics Designer.
 Passionate about creating beautifully minimal website designs with user-friendly interfaces.
+I am always enthusiastic about new opportunities and excelling in my career.
+Feel free to check out my most recent graphics work when I upload it here on **[Dribbble](http://dribbble.com)**.

 I create Wireframes, Mockups, and Prototypes using <img src="" alt="figma-icon" title="figma-software"> Figma to map out my project designs.